PEN Melbourne Committee

 The committee of PEN Melbourne is elected by the general membership.
 They work on a voluntary basis to represent the principles of PEN International as expressed in the PEN Charter in the belief that PEN makes a vital contribution to literature and freedom of expression.

 A committee member may hold office until the AGM two years after the date of her/his election to the committee.
-A committee member may be re-electd.
+A committee member may be re-elected.

 Christine McKenzie (President) was a member of PEN Melbourne for many years before joining the committee in 2010.
 She edited the PEN Melbourne Quarterly until 2014 when she was elected President of PEN Melbourne.
 Christine has taught in Professional Writing and Editing at RMIT and organised events for emerging and established writers at La Mama and Readings Books.
 She was Director of the Victorian Writers Centre; Literature Program Manager at Asialink and a writer and editor at Education Services Australia.

-Josephine Scicluna is a long-time member of PEN Melbourne, having joined the committee as the Membership secretary in 2013.
+Josephine Scicluna is Joint-coordinator of the Writers in Prison network of PEN Melbourne, having joined the committee as the Membership secretary in 2013.
 She has been collaborating with musicians, sound artists, film makers and playwrights for the past decade.
 Josephine’s collaborative productions have been performed live and broadcast on ABC Radio National, RRR, 3CR and Highlands. her short stories, poems and essays have been published in both Australian and international journals.
 She is currently a lecturer in Writing and Literature at Deakin University and has taught at several other universities.
 She has also taught literature and creative writing to asylum seekers as part of the Melbourne Free University program.
 Follow Josephine on Twitter: @JosephineSci

 Ben Quin, CPA Treasurer, combines high-quality technical knowledge with a diversity of experience as both a small business and superannuation expert.
 He is known for his ability to think outside the square as well as being able to find pragmatic solutions to the many issues and problems that arise of a financial, commercial or taxation nature in the commercial world.
 Ben has over 15 years experience as a CPA after initially training as an engineer.
 He has also developed long term relationships with many of his clients who are now reaping the rewards of hard work, smart decisions and wise counsel.